 “Social and emotional learning (SEL) enhances students’ capacity to integrate skills, attitudes, and behaviors to deal effectively and ethically with daily tasks and challenges.
 Like many similar frameworks, CASEL’s integrated framework promotes intrapersonal, interpersonal, and cognitive competence.
 There are five core competencies that can be taught in many ways across many settings.
 Many educators and researchers are also exploring how best to assess these competencies.”

-Getting Started with Social Emotional Learning through Music
+Social Emotional Learning Through Music Lesson Plans

 Making the shift to a more encompassing SEL classroom model just requires a tactical alignment to many of your current lesson models.
 As your school administrative teams begin to develop plans for SEL, we as arts teachers are already there.
 With the mindset shift to include SEL, we can make a major impact with minimal change.